Sairyss/domain-driven-hexagon/README.md

 - Using Response DTOs ensures clients only receive data described in DTOs contract, not everything that your model/entity owns (which may result in data leaks).

+Examples:

+- [user.response.dto.ts](src/modules/user/dtos/user.response.dto.ts)
+- [user.interface.ts](src/interface-adapters/interfaces/user/user.interface.ts)

+---

 Using DTOs protects your clients from internal data structure changes that may happen in your API.
 When internal data models change (like renaming variables or splitting tables), they can still be mapped to match a corresponding DTO to maintain compatibility for anyone using your API.

 When updating DTO interfaces, a new version of API can be created by prefixing an endpoint with a version number, for example: `v2/users`.
 This will make transition painless by preventing breaking compatibility for users that are slow to update their apps that uses your API.

-Examples:

-- [user.response.dto.ts](src/modules/user/dtos/user.response.dto.ts)
-- [user.interface.ts](src/interface-adapters/interfaces/user/user.interface.ts)
+You may have noticed that our [create-user.command.ts](src/modules/user/commands/create-user/create-user.command.ts) contains the same properties as [create-user.request.dto.ts](src/modules/user/commands/create-user/create-user.request.dto.ts).
+So why do we need DTOs if we already have Command objects that carry properties?
+Shouldn't we just have one class to avoid duplication?

+> Because commands and DTOs are different things, they tackle different problems.
+Commands are serializable method calls - calls of the methods in the domain model.
+Whereas DTOs are the data contracts.
+The main reason to introduce this separate layer with data contracts is to provide backward compatibility for the clients of your API.
+Without the DTOs, the API will have breaking changes with every modification of the domain model.

+More info on this subject here: [Are CQRS commands part of the domain model?](https://enterprisecraftsmanship.com/posts/cqrs-commands-part-domain-model/) (read "_Commands vs DTOs_" section).

 ### Additional recommendations:

+- DTOs should be data-oriented, not object-oriented.
+Its properties should be mostly primitives.
+We are not modeling anything here, just sending flat data around.
 - When returning a `Response` prefer _whitelisting_ properties over _blacklisting_.
 This ensures that no sensitive data will leak in case if programmer forgets to blacklist newly added properties that shouldn't be returned to the user.
 - Interfaces for `Request`/`Response` objects should be kept somewhere in shared directory instead of module directory since they may be used by a different application (like front-end page, mobile app or microservice).
 Consider creating git submodule or a separate package for sharing interfaces.
 - `Request`/`Response` DTO classes may be a good place to use validation and sanitization decorators like [class-validator](https://www.npmjs.com/package/class-validator) and [class-sanitizer](https://www.npmjs.com/package/class-sanitizer) (make sure that all validation errors are gathered first and only then return them to the user, this is called [Notification pattern](https://martinfowler.com/eaaDev/Notification.html).
 Class-validator does this by default).